What to do when paying maternity pay if an employee leaves, becomes sick, dies, or is awarded a pay rise.

 To keep in touch during maternity leave and ease your employee’s return to work, they can work for you during their maternity leave for up to 10 days.
 This won’t end their maternity leave or mean they lose their SMP for any weeks that they do some work.

 - what work they’ll be doing

-- how much they’ll be paid for work done
+- how much they’ll be paid for the work they do

 You may count the amount of SMP towards the contractual pay agreed with your employee, but you must pay the weekly SMP rate the employee is entitled to and comply with your statutory obligations (for example, paying at least the National Minimum Wage).

 If your employee works more than 10 days for you in their SMP pay period:

-- you can’t pay SMP to your employee for any weeks where they work
+- you can’t pay SMP to them for any weeks where they work

 - their maternity leave will come to an end